sizeight/blog_robinwieruch_content/blog/webpack-eslint/index.md

 # ESLint

 [ESLint](http://eslint.org/) in JavaScript helps you to set up rules and to enforce code style across your code base.
 Let’s get started by installing the [eslint](https://github.com/eslint/eslint) library (node package).
-You can install it in your project with `npm install eslint` from your project's root directory.
+You can install it in your project with `npm install --save-dev eslint` from your project's root directory.

 You may also want to install the ESLint extension/plugin for your editor/IDE.
 For instance, in VSCode you can find the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension on their marketplace.
 I guess it's quite similar for your IDE/editor of choice.
 Afterward, you should see all the ESLint errors in your editor's/IDE's output.